MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-16-Implementation-Privacy-Act-1974/section-16.2.md

 ##### § 16.2 Definitions. #####

-Link to an amendment published at 83 FR 26361, June 7, 2018.

 (a) The definitions of 5 U.S.C.
 552a apply in this part.

 (b) As used in this part:

 (1) *Act* means the *Privacy Act of 1974,* Pub.
 L. 93-579.

-(2) *Privacy Act Officer* means those officials, identified in Appendix A to this part, or their designees, who are authorized to receive and act upon inquiries, requests for access, and requests for correction or amendment.
+(2) *Privacy Act Officer* means those officials, or their designees, who are authorized to receive and act upon inquiries, requests for access, and requests for correction or amendment.

 (3) *Privacy Appeals Officer* means the General Counsel.